tbaschak/genieacs/docs/api-reference.rst

   -X POST \
   --data '{"name": "setParameterValues", "parameterValues": [["InternetGatewayDevice.ManagementServer.UpgradesManaged",false]]}'

-Multiple values can be set at one time, by adding multiple arrays to the parameterValues key.
+Multiple values can be set at once by adding multiple arrays to the parameterValues key.
 For example:

 .. code:: javascript